ankith26/My-PyChess/README.md

 Under just 400 lines of code, this is very light and efficient..

 If you take a look at the source code, You can observe that Object Oriented Programming style has not been used.
-Instead, a Functional Programming approach has been taken.
 This means that the code is slightly complicated, but will work well.

 To explain in short- how the logic works in the chess game,
 - Pygame provides the tools for GUI and mouse motion handling